What is Safety Master?

-Windows Safety Master is a rogue antivirus program that generates fake security warning messages and indicates fake security infections to scare PC users into purchasing it's full version.
-This program is created by Cyber criminals who are using infected email messages, malicious websites, and fake online security scanners to distribute this bogus software.
-After successful infiltration Windows Safety Master modifies the registry entries of an infected operating system by setting itself to start automatically on every system startup, blocking execution of installed software (including antivirus programs and Internet browsers) and disabling Windows task manager.
-This program doesn't have a virus definition database nor a virus scan engine, it indicates the same security infections on every PC that it infiltrates.
+Windows Safety Master is a rogue antivirus program, which generates fake security warning messages and indicates fake security infections in order to scare PC users into purchasing the 'full version'.
+This program is created by cyber criminals who use infected email messages, malicious websites, and fake online security scanners to distribute this bogus software.

-Right after the fake security scan Windows Safety Master prompts users into activating it's "ultimate protection" (buying a full version of this program) to remove the supposedly detected security infections.
-PC users should know that paying for the license key of this program would equal to sending one's money to Cyber criminals, user's would lose their money and their computers would remain infected with a fake antivirus software.
-Users who have already payed for this program should contact their credit card company and dispute the charges explaining that they have been tricked into buying a fake antivirus program.
+Users who have already purchased this program should contact their credit card company and dispute the charges, explaining that they have been tricked into buying a fake antivirus program.
 This rogue antivirus program originates from a family of fake security scanners called FakeVimes.
-PC users shouldn't trust this program; it's a total scam.
+Do not trust this program - it is a scam.

 Windows Safety Master blocking execution of Internet browsers:

 Instant automatic malware removal:

 Manual threat removal might be a lengthy and complicated process that requires advanced IT skills.
 Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 - STEP 1.
 Safety Master removal - deleting svc-[random letters].exe file.